luyang-phoebe/CS_289_Project_T_Team_CCMJ/README.md

 The notebook **Polynomial regression assignment.ipynb** in the **Assignment** folder is the coding assignment.
 In the same folder, you can find the data files you need to run the assignment codes.
 Please download them along with **Polynomial regression assignment.ipynb** but you won't need to make any modifications to them. **Assignment instructions.pdf** in the same folder contains background information regarding the assignment and the data sets that you may find useful.
 The solution to this assignment can be found in the **Solution** folder.

 In the root folder, you can find the following supplementary files:
-**Teaching notes: polynomial regression** provides conceptual explanation on the key concepts covered in this assignment.
+**Teaching notes: polynomial regression** provides conceptual explanation on the key concepts covered in this assignment as well as a conprehensive list of quiz questions testing students' knowledge.
 Students can reinforce their understanding of relavant topics by reading through this file.
-**Slide deck: polynomial regression** serves as teaching slides for a potential lecture on learning non-linear boundaries using polynomial regression
+**Slide deck: polynomial regression** serves as teaching slides for a potential lecture on learning non-linear boundaries using polynomial regression.
+It includes the key points made in the teaching note as well as a subset of the quiz questions.